haddockapp/haddockapp/atp.md

 #### Scenario 16: Update Project

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment and using the repositories we provided you, you can skip this scenario and proceed directly to **Scenario 17**.
+> If you are testing on the `dev.haddock.ovh` environment and using the repositories we provided you, you can skip this scenario and proceed directly to **Scenario 17**.
 You cannot update the project by pushing changes to the GitHub repository.

 - **Objective:** To verify that a Haddock project can be updated from its GitHub source, and the changes are reflected in the deployed application.
 - **Prerequisites:**